 We find Him in what He has made.

 There is so much to learn in the macro and micro sciences.
-I am made breathless by what I see in nature.
+We are made breathless by what we see in nature.
 The sheer immensity.
 The incredible complexity.
+All that is created is telling us He is there.

 We find Him in what He has spoken.

 The Word of God tells us one seamless story of His Story.
 The Bible is His inexhaustible love letter to the human race.